sunilabrahamindia/sunilabraham/contact.md

 ## Notes

-I personally read all messages sent to the email above, though replies may take a few days depending on the nature of the enquiry.
+We regularly read the messages sent to the email above, though replies may take a few days depending on the nature of the enquiry.
-For detailed or technical discussions, please include relevant links or background context so I can respond effectively.
+For detailed or technical discussions, please include relevant links or background context so we can respond effectively.

 ---